CS4800-02-Group-Project/RAIN_project/README.md

 Code modified under `src/components/PromptMenu.js`

-Next goal: output crewAI in json file and show in frontend webpage. (this wont take too long, problly half day work)
+~~Next goal: output crewAI in json file and show in frontend webpage. (this wont take too long, problly half day work)~~ Updated on 3/16: Json output have been updated, DOI_URL have bugs that not able to reach, do not use for now.

 Endpoint from backend is ready for setup, chat with me if any endpoint needed.